Benchmark Maintains Lear (LEA) Buy Recommendation

 What is the Fund Sentiment?

-There are 987 funds or institutions reporting positions in Lear.
-This is an increase of 27 owner(s) or 2.81% in the last quarter.
-Average portfolio weight of all funds dedicated to LEA is 0.22%, an increase of 11.18%.
-Total shares owned by institutions decreased in the last three months by 2.16% to 67,659K shares.
-The put/call ratio of LEA is 0.66, indicating a bullish outlook.
+There are 981 funds or institutions reporting positions in Lear.
+This is an increase of 20 owner(s) or 2.08% in the last quarter.
+Average portfolio weight of all funds dedicated to LEA is 0.22%, an increase of 11.33%.
+Total shares owned by institutions decreased in the last three months by 2.88% to 67,506K shares.
+The put/call ratio of LEA is 1.00, indicating a bearish outlook.

 What are Other Shareholders Doing?

-Pzena Investment Management holds 6,743K shares representing 11.42% ownership of the company.
-In it's prior filing, the firm reported owning 6,866K shares, representing a decrease of 1.82%.
-The firm increased its portfolio allocation in LEA by 7.73% over the last quarter.
+Pzena Investment Management holds 6,583K shares representing 11.21% ownership of the company.
+In it's prior filing, the firm reported owning 6,743K shares, representing a decrease of 2.43%.
+The firm decreased its portfolio allocation in LEA by 1.07% over the last quarter.

 Lear Background Information